GaloisInc/swanky/README.md

 **`scuttlebutt` should be considered unstable and under active development until version 1.0 is released**

+# Documentation

+The documentation can be found here: https://galoisinc.github.io/scuttlebutt/scuttlebutt/

 # Building

 Use `cargo build` to build, `cargo test` to run the test suite, and `cargo